 Emma has nine years’ experience working in the training and education industry, mainly in the public sector working for Calderdale College one of the WYCC member colleges.
 Emma’s most recent experience was working very closely with the Leeds City Region Enterprise Partnership delivering employer led training.

 Lucy is responsible for developing the reputation and brand of the consortium.
 Lucy’s role includes raising awareness of the ESF funded projects among stakeholders and making sure everyone is informed and engaged.
-She will support Joint Venture Colleges, providers and employers with their marketing and communications to deliver, successful programmes within the ESF projects.
+She will support Joint Venture Colleges, providers and employers with their marketing and communications to deliver, successful programmes within funded projects.

 Lucy’s day to day role includes stakeholder and media relations, social media management, web content development, copywriting, branding, campaign planning and PR.